-Loss of employment is another consequence of buying sex that has occurred within the city.
-For example, in December, 2018, a part-time St. Charles police officer resigned after his arrest in a Rochester prostitution sting.
+Loss of employment is another consequence of buying sex that has occurred in the city.
+For example, in December 2018, a part-time St. Charles police officer resigned after his arrest in a Rochester prostitution sting.
 According to the Rochester Police Department the man was arrested at a south Rochester hotel as part of an investigation.
 He was charged with gross misdemeanor soliciting prostitution in a public place.
 He was one of three men arrested; all were booked and released.
 The sex buyer was one of nine part-time police officers on the St. Charles police force, along with four full-time officers.
 The St. Charles Police Chief said that the man was no longer employed by the department after he turned in his resignation, which was accepted.

 - https://www.postbulletin.com/newsmd/agreements-reached-in-three-winona-prostitution-cases (2014)

 - Breaking Free Offenders Prostitution Program

 Web-Based Reverse Stings, Identity Disclosure:

 - https://www.postbulletin.com/newsmd/six-arrested-in-winona-prostitution-sweep (2014)

 Sex Buyer Fired or Resigned Due to Arrest, Identity Disclosure: